felix-le/dynamicly_project_interview_fe/README.md

 2. Back end: Node.js, Express
 3. Database: MongoDB

+## How to run the application:

+- Install Node.js and npm
+- yarn
+- yarn start

 ## Flow

 1. [Build BE - Node.js, Express for getting the data from the database (MongoDB)](https://github.com/felix-le/dynamicly_project_interview_be)